New Day offers children outdoor activities like rappelling down cliffs, hiking in the wilderness, and riding horses.

 Anna Clayton, New Day quality assurance coordinator, remembers when a teen girl, about 14 or 15 years old, was hesitant to try rappelling because of a disability.
 “She was hesitant to try rappelling.
 But she tried it, succeeded, and that feeling of accomplishment transferred over into her therapy sessions, as well as into all other areas.
 That simple activity was an extreme emotional booster for her.
 She was thinking that if she could conquer rappelling, she could clearly do anything else.”

 For youth staying in group homes, New Day mixes experiential activities with clinical treatment.
-Youth can take part in drum groups, spiritual support groups, talking circles, sweat lodge ceremony and equine (horse) therapy.
+Youth can take part in drum groups, spiritual support groups, talking circles, sweat lodge ceremony, horsemanship, and equine-assisted services (coming soon).

 “I try to inspire the kids to hang on to their tribal traditions and cultures as a way of drug and alcohol prevention,” Marcus said.
 “However, I get a positive reaction from all the kids, Indian and non-Indians, because they learn more with hands-on instruction.”